nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Net:** Nets are "close-ranged missile" tactical weapons, designed to be held in one hand (or attached at the hip) and thrown with the other, entangling a nearby opponent to either capture them or immobilize them for better attacking.
 They function as "missile" type weapons, using DEX-modified attacks, but have a melee-only range.
 Nets do not do damage, instead serving as ranged Tactical Weapons.
 See **Tactical Attacks** in the Combat Chapter.

 **Shield Weapons:** Some shields have special attached weaponry, such as horns, knives, swords, and tusks.
-In mechanical terms, these are versatile weapons, which can be used either offensively (as their attached weapons) or defensively (giving shield Defense 'vantages).
+In mechanical terms, these are versatile weapons, which can be used either offensively (as their attached weapons) or defensively (giving shield Defense Beans).
 The player using it must decide each round how they are using it, applying the result until their next subsequent round.
 See also "Armour & Shields," below.

 **Sling and Slingstones:** The base listed stats for the sling assume the user is equipped with actual crafted sling bullets as their choice of ammunition.
 However, in a pinch a sling user can feasibly put any small hard object into the sling for use as ammunition: coins, marbles, stones off the ground, etc. Any of these items not specifically crafted as sling bullets is considered a "slingstone" for the purpose of mechanics.
 When using slingstones, reduce damage by -1 (to a minimum of 1) and reduce base range by half (i.e. 40/80).